 Feature comparison: Canon 1200D vs 1DX Mark II

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1200D and the 1DX Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX Mark II offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX Mark II has a higher magnification (0.76x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Canon 1D X Mark II along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the 1DX Mark II does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.